jordan-yee/clojure-webstack/README.md

 ## Development

-To start building the client in watch mode with hot reloading run:
+To start building the client in watch mode and connect a a ClojureScript REPL:
 ```
-shadow-cljs watch app
+shadow-cljs clj-repl
+=> (shadow/watch :app)
+=> (shadow/repl :app)
 ```

 ## Building